Mason Community Arts Academy

 Video Submission

-After registration, all students must complete the Piano Explorations Video Submission Form including a video with the requirements.
-Video Submissions are due no later than two weeks after registration.
+After registration, all students must complete the Piano Explorations Video Submission Form including video requirements.
+Video Submissions are due no later than two weeks after registration:

-• One video in one unedited take consisting of a performance of up to two pieces that best demonstrate your ability
+• Please submit one video consisting of performances of two different pieces that best demonstrate your ability

 • Both hands and face or profile must be visible at all times